Committee Descriptions

 Plant Sale The sale was held on May 9 and 10th.
 The committee was pleased with the quality of the plants from its new supplier, Russo's Fruit and Vegetable Farm in Tabernacle.
 Forty volunteers gave generously of time and energy.
 Gross receipts: $2681, Cost of flowers: $1781.50, Miscellaneous expense: $00.00, Net income $899.50.
 Proceeds from the plant sale are used to puchase flowers for the Atrium during the winter months.

-Food and to index
+Food and Diningto index

 Friendly Visitors Program to index

 When a new resident moves into the main campus, he/she is welcomed, oriented, and assisted by representatives of the administration and of the Medford Leas Resident Association (MLRA).
 These two welcomes are separate and different.
-The main purpose of the administration's efforts is to distribute the "red book" containing all policies, rules, and regulations of the various operating departments, a directory of all residents, maps, and much other basic information.
+The main purpose of the administration's efforts is to distribute the Resident Handbook containing all policies, rules, and regulations of the various operating departments, a directory of all residents, maps, and much other basic information.

 HOME